Tinaika19/RegEx/Develop/gist-template.md

 ## Regex Components

 ### Anchors
- - `^` asserts the start of the string.
+- ^: This is the start anchor, meaning that the pattern should match from the very beginning of the string.
+It ensures that nothing comes before the start of the email.
- - `$` asserts the end of the string.
+- $: This is the end anchor, which ensures that the match goes all the way to the end of the string.
+Nothing can appear after the email address.
-   These ensure that the entire string is an email address without any extra characters before or after.
+Together, ^ and $ ensure that the entire string is evaluated as an email address and prevent extra characters from being included before or after.

 ### Local Part
+The local part is the section of the email address before the @ symbol.
+This regex pattern handles typical characters allowed in an email's local part:
   - `[a-z0-9_\.-]+`: Matches the local part of the email (the part before the `@`).
   - `[a-z0-9]`: Matches any lowercase letter (`a-z`) or digit (`0-9`).
   - `_`: Matches an underscore (`_`).